Congratulations to RBI who are the winners of Best Research / Insight Project 2017

 Your ‘Elevator Pitch’

-In 2016, Community Care faced increased competition and cash-strapped local authority customers who needed to reduce spend due to public sector funding cuts.
+In 2016, Community Care faced increased competition and cash-strapped local authority customers who needed to reduce spend in the face of public sector funding cuts.

 We used a variety of research techniques to delve deeper into customer needs.
-This enabled us to reposition the brand’s value proposition and secure revenue growth by ensuring our product solved customer problems.
+This enabled us to reposition the value proposition of the brand and secure revenue growth by ensuring our product solved customer problems.

 Customer satisfaction levels are at a record high.